Eta cocycles: Relative pairings and the eta cocycle: the algebraic theory

 \end{definition}

+The fact that this 3-linear functional is indeed a cyclic 2-cocycle is proved in \cite{MN}.
 We now go back to a foliated bundle $(X,\F)$ with cylindrical ends, with $X:= \tM\times_\Gamma T$, as in Section \ref{sec:data}.
 We consider the small subalgebras introduced in Subsection \ref{subsect:small-dense}.
 The weight $\omega_\Gamma$ is still well defined on $J_c (X,\F)$; the 2-cocycle $\tau_{GV}$ can thus be defined on $J_c (X,\F)$, giving us the {\it absolute} Godbillon-Vey cyclic cocycle.